THE VOLGA GERMANS IN PORTLAND

 Johannes (John) married Amalia (Mollie) Schwartz on January 11, 1891 in Norka.
 Amalia is the daughter of Johann Georg Schwartz (born 1829) and Katharina Magdalena Albrecht (born 1831).
 A son, Henry, was born in December 1891.

-By 1903, the family had arrived in Portland, Oregon where three more children; Pauline, Flora and Louis were born.
+By 1903, the family had arrived in Portland, Oregon, where three more children, Pauline, Flora, and Louis, were born.
 Pauline and Flora survived to adulthood.
 Baby Louis died at birth.
 According to family lore, Louis was the first baby that Pearson Mortuary took care of.
-John hired a taxi and held the small casket in his lap as they drove to the Rose City Cemetery where Louis was buried.
+John hired a taxi and held the small casket in his lap as they drove to the Rose City Cemetery, where Louis was buried.

 Pfenning brothers